U.N. Security Council passes resolution demanding immediate Hamas-Israel war cease-fire, release of hostages

 Gaza also faces a dire humanitarian emergency, with a report from an international authority on hunger warning on March 18 that "famine is imminent" in northern Gaza and that escalation of the war could push half of the territory's 2.3 million people to the brink of starvation.

+It added that Netanyahu had warned the Biden administration that if the U.S. declined to block the new resolution, the Israeli leader would cancel a visit by a military delegation to Washington to discuss plans for a ground offensive in the crowded southern Gaza city of Rafah.

+"In light of the change in the American position, Prime Minister Netanyahu decided that the delegation would not go," his office said in the social media thread on Monday.

-The United States has vetoed three resolutions demanding a cease-fire in Gaza, the most recent an Arab-backed measure on Feb.
+The U.S. had vetoed three previous resolutions demanding a cease-fire in Gaza, the most recent an Arab-backed measure on Feb.
 20. That resolution was supported by 13 council members with one abstention, reflecting the overwhelming support for a cease-fire.

 Russia and China vetoed a U.S.-sponsored resolution in late October calling for pauses in the fighting to deliver aid, the protection of civilians and a halt to arming Hamas.
 They said it did not reflect global calls for a cease-fire.